michelc/QueryPad/readme.md

 ## Configuration

-Connections are defined in the file "QueryPad.secret".
+Connections are defined in the file "App.Connections.secret".
 It's a JSON file with the following informations:

 ```
 [